Health in Ecuador: Humans, Animals, & Ecosystems

 Fees

-Spring Break 2024 Cost of Participation forthcoming
+Spring Break 2025 Cost of Participation forthcoming

 The cost of participation includes educational costs, group flight airfare, program administration, housing, most meals, international health insurance, entrances to course-related excursions and site visits, and local transportation.
-Generally, program fees range between $4,500–$5,500.
-You must also budget for visa, passport and passport photos, meals not included (most are included), spending money, and miscellaneous
+Generally, program fees range between $5,900–$6,200.
+You must also budget for visa, passport and passport photos, meals not included (most are included), spending money, and miscellaneous activities.

 Recent increases in international airfare and accommodation costs have impacted all instructor-led program fees.
 The LAC strives to follow best practices to provide the lowest cost program while ensuring a quality academic experience.

 If you are registered for less than 13 credits, you will be charged tuition for this course in addition to the program fee.
-Notify the Learning Abroad Center if this applies to you.

 Billing & Payments